ReeceOosterbeek/StrutSurf/README.md

 * Download the iso2mesh toolbox and extract it to a folder
 * Add this folder to your MATLAB path using the `pathtool` command

-You can run StrutSurf from the main file StrutSurf.m
+You can then run StrutSurf from the main file StrutSurf.m